gab-carb/quest-submissions/chapter4/day4.md

 pub contract CryptoPoops {
   pub var totalSupply: UInt64

-  // This is an NFT resource that contains a name, favouriteFood, and luckyNumber pub resource NFT {
+  // This is an NFT resource that contains a name, favouriteFood, and luckyNumber, it's also gives each NFTs a unique id when create. pub resource NFT {
     pub let id: UInt64